 Crosstex Energy, L.P., Crosstex Energy Holdings Inc., the general partner and the directors and executive officers of the general partner of our general partner have agreed that during the 90 days after the date of this prospectus, they will not, without the prior written consent of A.G.
 Edwards & Sons, Inc., directly or indirectly, offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of any common units, any securities convertible into, or exercisable or exchangeable for, common units or any other rights to acquire such common units, other than (1) pursuant to employee benefit plans as in existence as of the date of this prospectus, (2) to affiliates or (3) in connection with accretive acquisitions of assets or businesses in which common units are issued as consideration; provided, however, any recipient of common units will furnish to A.G.
-Edwards & Sons, Inc. a letter agreeing to be bound by these provisions for the remainder of the 90-day period.
+Edwards & Sons, Inc. all etter agreeing to be bound by these provisions for the remainder of the 90-day period.
 The restrictions described in this paragraph also do not apply to the pledge of up to 100,000 common units by Crosstex Energy Holdings Inc. and the general partner pursuant to borrowings which are used by the general partner to make a capital contribution to us in order to maintain its 2% general partner interest in our partnership in connection with this offering.
 A.G.
-Edwards & Sons, Inc. may, in its sole discretion, allow any of these parties to offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or requesting the release, the number of units for which the release is being requested, and market conditions at the time of the request for such release.
+Edwards & Sons, Inc. may, in its sole discretion, allow any of these parties to offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of any common units, any securities convertible into, or exercisable or exchangeable for, common units or any other rights to acquire such common units prior to the expiration of such 90-day period in whole or in part at anytime without notice.
+A.G.
+Edwards & Sons, Inc. has informed us that in the event that consent to a waiver of these restrictions is requested by us or any other person, A.G.
+Edwards & Sons, Inc., in deciding whether to grant its consent, will consider the unitholder's reasons for requesting the release, the number of units for which the release is being requested, and market conditions at the time of the request for such release.
 However, A.G.
 Edwards & Sons, Inc. has informed us that as of the date of this prospectus there are no agreements between A.G.
 Edwards & Sons, Inc. and any party that would allow such party to transfer any common units, nor does it have any intention of releasing any of the common units subject to the lock-up agreements prior to the expiration of the lock-up period at this time.